-If you were a cultured person who loved music and theater, chances are that you’d align with the Loyalists.
+And if you were a cultured person who loved music and theater, that, too, would cause you to align with the Loyalists.
 George Washington and his Continental Army closed Philadelphia’s theaters and barred concerts.
 On the other hand, British Major John André, chief aide to General Sir William Howe, actively involved himself in the arts.

 When Washington fled to Valley Forge and the British occupied Philadelphia, Howe visited David Franks at his Woodford mansion to arrange business deals for supplying food and clothes to the British Army.
 André became an almost-daily visitor at Woodford, where he drew sketches and cut silhouette pictures of the 16-year-old Rebecca Franks and her friends.
 André, age 27, was a talented painter and singer and writer of verse.
 He designed and painted scenery for plays at the Philadelphia theaters that were re-opened by the British occupiers.

-At a party thrown by André to honor General Howe, the young Rebecca Franks, Peggy Shippen and Peggy Chew appeared in Turkish costumes as slaves in turbans waited on the guests.
+At a party thrown by André to honor General Howe, the young Rebecca Franks, Peggy Shippen and Peggy Chew appeared in Turkish costumes, and slaves in turbans waited on the guests.
 Those family names became a part of Philadelphia history.
 André was rumored to have sexual relations with both Shippen and Chew.
 Peggy Shippen then married the American general Benedict Arnold, who conspired to turn West Point over to the British.
 Arnold fled to England, but André was hanged in 1780 for his part in the treasonable plot.
-He died at the age of 30.

 On a tour through the historic houses Laurel Hill, Woodford and Cedar Grove, I heard about the divisive decisions made by early Philadelphians.
 The excursion was organized and guided by the Philadelphia Museum of Art and the City of Philadelphia to observe the 2016 presidential race and the Democratic National Convention.